l0afloafloaf/mpeg-test-patterns/README.md

 * [ ] prioritise certain clips in the pool (either algorithmically, or introducing recompressed duplicates)
   * this has been partly addressed with an offline iteration using a 'shortlist.js' file, but could be expanded by making multiple 'versions', and publishing here
-  * still need to edit out less relevant clips from here and from shortlist and ensure any copyright requirements are being followed
+  * still need to edit out less 'interesting' clips from shortlist and ensure any copyright requirements are being followed
 * [ ] Expand the pool or look at an iteration which focuses on 'test patterns', which, despite the title of this project, don't appear here
 * [ ] Spill this across multiple displays/screens
 * [x] ~~Increase time dilation of clips~~ 24/06 version introduced exponential time functions